Skip to main content

 While understanding the history and techniques are the first step of any cultures cooking, to the French the most important is “Pour bien cuisiner il faut de bons ingrédients, un palais, du coeur et des amis.”

-The origins of French cuisine can be traced back to the early 14th century, during a time when food was scarce for most people the aristocracy frequently dined on extravagant feasts heavily influenced by Italian culture.
+The origins of French cuisine can be traced back to the early 14th century, when food was scarce for most people the aristocracy frequently dined on extravagant feasts heavily influenced by Italian culture.

-It would be a cook to the Court of France by the name of Guillaume Tirel, commonly referred to as Taillevent who would begin to craft unique dishes for the royals leading him to be considered one of the first “professional” chefs.
-He wrote a collection of medieval recipes and cooking techniques called Le Viandier, which would become one of Europe’s first culinary books on record.
+A cook to the Court of France named Guillaume Tirel, commonly referred to as Taillevent, began crafting unique dishes for the royals, leading him to be considered one of the first “professional” chefs.
+He wrote a collection of medieval recipes and cooking techniques called Le Viandier, one of Europe’s first culinary books on record.

-In the 1600s, the French culinary identity we know today began to be defined as chefs such as François Pierre La Varenne and Marie-Antoine Carême emerged and develop their own distinct flavors and styles.
-They focused on using fresh, seasonal, and regional French ingredients like cheeses, herbs, and wine which would become the cornerstone of French cooking.
+In the 1600s, the French culinary identity we know today began to be defined as chefs such as François Pierre La Varenne and Marie-Antoine Carême emerged and developed their distinct flavors and styles.
+They focused on using fresh, seasonal, and regional French ingredients like cheeses, herbs, and wine, which would become the cornerstone of French cooking.

 Chef François Pierre La Varenne wrote Le Cuisinier françois and Le Pâtissier françois, two of the most influential cookbooks in early modern French cuisine.
 In his works, he details recipes for classic French dishes like bisque, Béchamel, and mille-feuille and introduced bouquet garni, fonds de cuisine, and reduction as culinary terms.

-Marie-Antoine Carême is considered one of the first internationally renowned celebrity Chefs.
-A cook to the royalty, he created the style of cooking known as haute cuisine which would become synonymous with Parisian food culture for years to come.
+Marie-Antoine Carême is considered one of the first internationally renowned celebrity chefs.
+A cook to royalty, he created the style of cooking known as haute cuisine, which would become synonymous with Parisian food culture for years to come.

-During the 19th century, chef Auguste Escoffier would modernize French cooking methods and recipes into the terms used today.
-He classified the recipes for the five mother sauces and attached titles to kitchen staff such as commis, chef de partie, sous chef.
+During the 19th century, Chef Auguste Escoffier would modernize French cooking methods and recipes into the terms used today.
+He classified the recipes for the five mother sauces and attached titles to kitchen staff such as commis, chef de partie, and sous chef.

 As with any culture, the French have customs around dining and etiquette.
-While traditions have changed over time, some definitive factors will always be a part of the structure of enjoying French cuisine.
+While traditions have changed over time, some definitive factors will always be part of enjoying French cuisine.

 Le petit déjeuner